Gaussian almost primes in almost all narrow sectors: Factorizing Hecke polynomials and bounding the error term

 \begin{proof} The proof is analogous to that of~\cite[Lemma 2]{teravainen-primes}, using the improved mean value theorem (Lemma~\ref{lem:IMVT}) in place of its integer analogue,~\cite[Lemma 4]{teravainen-primes}. \end{proof}

 We use the following result to handle the error term in Lemma~\ref{lem:factorize}.
-The proof requires a substantial amount of work, spanning the rest of this section and the next section.
+The proof requires a substantial amount of work, occupying the remainder of this section and the next section.

 \begin{proposition} Let $X,T\geq 2$.
 Let $r\geq 0$ be a fixed integer, let $\varepsilon>0$ be small enough in terms of $r$, and let $I_1, \ldots , I_r$ be pairwise disjoint intervals of form $I_i = [z_i, z_i^2]$ with $1\leq z_i\leq X^{\varepsilon}$.
 Define